 These annual summer flowers with colorful daisy-like flowers, and can reach up to 6 feet tall.
 Cosmos attract butterflies and bees to your garden.
 These are basically the easiest cutting flower I grow from seed.
 They will survive in just about any type of soil you have, and the more you cut, the more blooms this plant will produce!

-These July birth flowers are the most beautiful annuals, with their tall spiked and colorful deep purple, lavender and white blooms.
-They make wonderful cut flowers, and provide so much interest to any floral arrangement.
+These flowers have tall spiked and colorful deep purple, lavender, and white blooms.
+They make wonderful cut flowers and provide so much interest to any floral arrangement.

-Marigolds will brighten up just about any garden with it’s bright yellow and orange blooms.
+Marigolds will brighten up just about any garden with their bright yellow and orange blooms.
 Deer despise the scent of marigolds, so you can plant them in areas close to plants you do not want deer to eat.
-Out of the 15 deer resistant plants I listed for the garden, I think the deer stay away from these the most!
-This plant has a carnation-like flower-head, thrives in full sunshine and are drought tolerant.
+Out of the 15 deer-resistant plants I listed for the garden, I think the deer stay away from these the most!
+This plant has a carnation-like flower-head, thrives in full sunshine, and is drought tolerant.

 Shasta daisies are a great perennial for dividing and transplanting throughout your garden.
 These plants will grow up to 3 feet and are an early summer cutting flower here in zone 8.

 Coneflowers, also known as Echinacea, attract butterflies, bees, and birds to the garden!
-They grow 2-4 feet in height, and are self-sowers.
+They grow 2-4 feet in height and are self-sowers.
 These beauties will bloom in mid-summer through the fall’s first frost.
-This plant is more deer resistant due to their prickly stems.
+This plant is more deer resistant due to its prickly stems.

 Zinnias are another favorite of mine.
 This annual plant is so easy to care for and looks beautiful in an arrangement of fresh-cut flowers.
 It doesn’t seem to matter how many zinnias I harvest, I never seem to run out of blooms.